octopress/asset-pipeline/README.md

 [![Build Status](https://travis-ci.org/octopress/asset-pipeline.png?branch=master)](https://travis-ci.org/octopress/asset-pipeline)
 [![Gem Version](https://badge.fury.io/rb/octopress-asset-pipeline.png)](http://badge.fury.io/rb/octopress-asset-pipeline)

-**How it works:** This plugin will automatically search Jekyll's site index for .js, .coffee, .css, .scss and .sass files and combine, compress and fingerprint them so they're ready for deployment.
+**How it works:** This plugin will automatically read .js, .coffee, .css, .scss and .sass files from your site, combine, compress and fingerprint them so they're ready for deployment.
 Then add the liquid tags to your site layout to write the necessary script or link tags.

 ## Installation